Lutando/docs-oxd/sources/oxdserver/index.md

    oxd_address : localhost:8090
    oxd_id : 6F9619FF-8B86-D011-B42D-00CF4FC964FF
 ```
 oxd_id (6F9619FF-8B86-D011-B42D-00CF4FC964FF) - GUID for web site.
-It can be any GUID that does not exist yet on oxD Server.
+It can be any GUID that does not exist yet on oxd Server.

 ## Overview of entire process